drarwood/bgex/README.md

 The above functions work on a list of individuals and a list of variants.
 Note this version expects layout 2 with compression blocks derived through either zlib or zstd libraries.
-The present version has been tested on UK Biobank bgens storing imputed data derived from HRC+UK10 and TOPMed imputation panels.
+The present version has been tested on UK Biobank bgen files storing imputed data derived from HRC+UK10 and TOPMed imputation panels on a cloud workstation on the DNAnexus platform.
 ## Options
 ```
     --bgens     -b  [bgen and sample file list]